Maniac Mansion: Impact and legacy

 In 2011, Richard Cobbett summarized Maniac Mansion as "one of the most intricate and important adventure games ever made".
 Retro Gamer ranked it as one of the ten best Commodore 64 games in 2006, and IGN later named it one of the ten best LucasArts adventure games.
 Seven years after the NES version's debut, Nintendo Power named it the 61st best game ever.
 The publication dubbed it the 16th best NES title in 2008.
 The game's uniqueness and clever writing were praised by Nintendo Power: in 2010, the magazine's Chris Hoffman stated that the game is "unlike anything else out there — a point-and-click adventure with an awesome sense of humor and multiple solutions to almost every puzzle".
 In its retrospective coverage, Nintendo Power several times noted the ability to microwave a hamster, which the staff considered to be an iconic scene.
 In March 2012, Retro Gamer listed the hamster incident as one of the "100 Classic Gaming Moments".

 Maniac Mansion enthusiasts have drawn fan art of its characters, participated in tentacle-themed cosplay and produced a trailer for a fictitious film adaptation of the game.
 German fan Sascha Borisow created a fan game remake, titled Maniac Mansion Deluxe, with enhanced audio and visuals.
 He used the Adventure Game Studio engine to develop the project, which he distributed free of charge on the Internet.
 By the end of 2004, the remake had over 200,000 downloads.
 A remake with three-dimensional graphics called Meteor Mess was created by the German developer Vampyr Games, and, as of 2011, another group in Germany produced one with art direction similar to that of Day of the Tentacle.
 Fans have created an episodic series of games based on Maniac Mansion.
 Gilbert has said that he would like to see an official remake, similar in its graphics and gameplay to The Secret of Monkey Island: Special Edition and Monkey Island 2 Special Edition: LeChuck's Revenge.
 He also expressed doubts about its potential quality, in light of George Lucas's enhanced remakes of the original Star Wars trilogy.
 In December 2017, Disney, which gained rights to the LucasArts games following its acquisition of Lucasfilm, published Maniac Mansion running atop the ScummVM virtual machine to various digital storefronts.
 Physical re-releases of the NES and PC versions are scheduled for release by Limited Run Games.
+A musical that parodied the main arc of the video game, Mansión Maniática, Pablo Flores Torres was released in Argentina in 2023.